justinjest/python-essentials/lessons/01IntroToPython.md

 1. **Install Python:**
    - You can download Python from the official website: [python.org](https://www.python.org/downloads/).
    - Follow the installation instructions for your operating system.
+Note: If you are using Windows, it is common to use the Windows Subsystem for Linux for development.
+WSL is not recommended for this class.
+Later lessons use matplotlib for graphs.
+It is difficult to do the configuration needed to get graphs to show in the WSL environment.
+Windows users should install in Windows native.
    - Make sure to check the option to **Add Python to PATH** during installation.

 2. **Install pip:**